 You need to know when the ribs are done.
 If they are grilled too long, they are dry and overcooked.
 But too short, and they are tough.
 Here are three things to check, but I generally depends on the temperature and the rib bone exposure.

-1) Temperature at 190°+, but 200°-205° is better.
+- ๐ก๏ธTemperature at 190ยฐ+, but 200ยฐ-205ยฐ is better.
 It is hard to get an accurate temperature due to the thin meat and the bones interfering.
 Use an instant-read or meat thermometer.

-2) You want to see some bones.
-This means the ends of the rib bones are sticking out some.
+- ๐ฆดYou want to see some of the rib bone endsโthis means the ends are sticking out.
 This happens when the meat is cooked and shrinks.

-3) When you pick up the ribs with tongs holding them about ⅓ of the way up, they crack some.
-I have been known to have slabs of ribs break in half, so I do this less.
+- ๐ชWhen you pick up the ribs with tongs, holding them about โ of the way up, they crack some.

 There are other good choices for your ribs.
-Check out Oven Baked Baby Back Ribs, Crock Pot Baby Back Ribs, or try some Grilled Boneless Pork Ribs.
+Check out Ribs in the Oven, which are baked in foil, Crock Pot Baby Back Ribs, or try some Grilled Boneless Pork Ribs.

-This makes enough for two slabs.
-Cut it in half to have less leftover if you want, but I will save it for next time.
+This rub recipe makes enough for two slabs.
+Cut it in half to have less leftover if you want, but I save it for next time.
 You can add a pinch of cayenne pepper for some heat.

 - 3 tablespoons kosher salt